 What we do

-As one of London’s leading maternity hospitals, we care for more than 6,000 mothers and babies each year.
-We provide all aspects of obstetric and midwifery care, from preconceptual (before conception) and antenatal (before birth) to women in labour and postnatal (after delivery).
+We are a leading London maternity hospital and care for more than 8,000 pregnant women and birthing people and their babies each year.
+We provide all aspects of obstetric and midwifery care, from before conception and before birth (antenatal) to birth and after delivery (postnatal).

 Are you pregnant and want to have your baby with King's?